 Federal spending is generally divided into three categories: mandatory, discretionary, and net interest.

 The next chart gives us a closer look at spending.
-It shows defense and non-defense spending per person, discounting for inflation, over the last 50 years.
+It shows defense and non-defense spending per person.

 In 1962 we spent about $2,000 per American to defend the country, and that is roughly the same that we are spending today.
 By contrast, non-defense spending has gone from $2,000 per American in 1962 to $10,000 per person today.

 Let's talk a little about those entitlements.
 The reason it is called “mandatory spending” is that once the criteria for the program is set as far as who is eligible and what benefits they receive, the benefits must be paid for everyone who qualifies, regardless of the total cost.
 That is also the reason they are known as entitlements – everyone who meets the qualifications is “entitled” under law to receive the benefit.

 Some people may believe that they are just receiving the Medicare benefits they have paid for with their taxes.
 However, according to a 2011 study by the Urban Institute, a couple with two earners making an average wage receives benefits worth three times what they paid into Medicare over their working life.
 If there is only one earner in the family, the couple receives a benefit that is nearly six times what was paid through taxes.
 In fact, Medicare costs have jumped over 65 percent over the last ten years, more than any other major program.